 You can watch the interview below, view the interview transcript, read a short biography on Laurie Halse Anderson, or see a selected list of her children's books.
-Listen to this interview on Apple Podcasts.

 Laurie Halse (rhymes with "waltz") Anderson got to know and appreciate cold weather growing up in upstate New York.
 She attended elementary school in Syracuse, where she was terrified that she'd never be able to learn how to read.
 With help from her teachers, Laurie did crack the code and then became one those students who hide library books inside textbooks during class.